IMGT-CNRS/StatAssembly/README.md

 #### Automatic

 * Execute the script ```/bin/python3 example_files/assembly.py -m map-hifi -l example_files/CHM13v2.0loc.csv -g example_files/CHM13v2.0geneloc.csv -s human -o results/``` from the folder with reads and assembly.
+* if you want to check the quality of your reads before using fastqc (to be installed), run this: ```/bin/python3 example_files/assembly.py -m map-hifi -q -l example_files/CHM13v2.0loc.csv -g example_files/CHM13v2.0geneloc.csv -s human -o results/```.

 #### Manual
 * Launch minimap from bash terminal and create the BAM file and its index: